 This post may contain affiliate links.

 So I realize there’s a good chance not all of you have babies.
-But I have a baby, lots of my friends and family have babies, and I’ve had tons of conversations over the last few years about making homemade baby food.
+But I have a baby, lots of my friends and family have young babies, and I’ve had tons of conversations over the last few years about making homemade baby food and easy baby food recipes.

 Plus, even if you don’t have a baby yourself, you probably know someone who does.
 Or someone who will sometime soon.
 Or who might someday.